The Phenix Horns: Collaboration with Phil Collins

 In 1981, the foursome joined Genesis drummer Phil Collins and producer Hugh Padgham in the studio for the recording of Collins' debut solo album, Face Value.
-Five of the musically diverse album's 12 tracks featured horns, with a sixth (a rendition of the Beatles' "Tomorrow Never Knows") featuring electronically manipulated samples of the section.
-The group's (and in particular Harris') extreme precision was put to good use in up-tempo numbers like "Behind the Lines" and the mostly instrumental "Hand In Hand".
-Myrick's lyrical alto playing is featured prominently on "If Leaving Me Is Easy", as are Harris' and Davis' signature fluegelhorn lines.
-The section also joined Collins' band Genesis at Fisher Lane Farm Studios, in Surrey, England, on the song "No Reply at All" on their album Abacab, as well as on "Paperlate", a song from the band's EP 3×3 which was also included on the US release of the album Three Sides Live.
+Five of the album's 12 tracks featured horns, with a sixth (a rendition of the Beatles' "Tomorrow Never Knows") featuring electronically manipulated samples of the section.
+Myrick's alto playing is featured on "If Leaving Me Is Easy", as are Harris' and Davis' signature flugelhorn lines.
+The section also joined Genesis at Fisher Lane Farm Studios, in Surrey, England, on the song "No Reply at All" on their album Abacab, as well as on "Paperlate", a song from the band's EP 3×3 which was also included on the US release of the album Three Sides Live.

 The foursome developed a strong kinship with Collins and elected to join him on tour and for the recording of subsequent albums, while still intermittently performing and recording with Earth, Wind & Fire.
 1982's Hello, I Must Be Going! saw a feature instrumental piece, "The West Side," penned for Myrick by Collins.
-Early concert footage shows the section doing considerably more than playing their instruments.
 Prior to 1989 Collins did not use dedicated backing vocalists in his live band, relying instead on instrumentalists.
 While guitarist Daryl Stuermer and bassists Mo Foster and Leland Sklar sing sporadically, the horn section sings and plays percussion on virtually every song that does not feature horns.
 During the extended intro to "Hand In Hand", the foursome join Collins at the front of the stage for a vocal call and response.
-Harris also contributed a brief co-lead vocal on the closing number, a rendition of the Isley Brothers' "It's Alright".
-Additionally, Satterfield played baritone saxophone to brighten the section's sound for certain parts.
+Harris also contributed a brief co-lead vocal on the closing number, a rendition of the Isley Brothers's "It's Alright".
+Myrick is seen playing a sax solo at the end of Collins's video for "One More Night".